 The ordinance amendment would add regulations for digital display signage to Article XIX Advertising Regulations.
 Any subsequent digital signage applications would be subject to the development regulations stated in Ordinance No. 348, Article XIX Advertising Regulations.
 Any subsequent proposed signage application would be separately examined in accordance with CEQA (if required), as well as be required to comply with federal, State and County of Riverside policies and regulations governing energy consumption or energy wastefulness.
 Also, any subsequent proposed digital signage application would be required to comply with the latest EPA and CARB engine emissions standards, as well as compliance with Title 24 energy efficiency standards.
 Further, most digital display signage is composed of Light-emitting diode (LED) lighting, which have a longer lifespan, are more energy efficient and have lower maintenance cost than the outdated incandescent lighting signage.
+The ordinance amendment states that displays shall use the most advanced techniques to insure the most energy efficient methods of display illumination, further ensuring any impacts related to energy are less than significant.
 However, to conduct environmental analysis on the unspecified number of potential future signage applications based upon this ordinance amendment throughout the County would be entirely speculative and would not lead to meaningful analysis or informed decision-making.
 Potential future digital signage applications would be distinct projects standing on their own, with their own independent utility, which would require their own County review, approval and CEQA compliance.
 Thus, the proposed ordinance amendment would not have a substantial effect upon energy resources.
 Impacts would be less than significant.

-GEOLOGY AND SOILS Would the project directly or indirectly y: 11.
-Alquist-Priolo Earthquake Fault Zone or County \square Fault Hazard Zones Ш Ш a) Be subject to rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation: No mitigation is required Mitigation: No mitigation is required.
+Monitoring: No monitoring is required.
+GEOLOGY AND SOILS Would the project directly or indirect ctly: 11.
+Alquist-Priolo Earthquake Fault Zone or County П $\square$ Fault Hazard Zones ш a) Be subject to rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?

-Source(s): Riverside County General Plan Figure S-2 "Earthquake Fault Study Zones," and seismic hazards discussion, GIS database events because no physical development would occur with the processing of an ordinance amendment.
-Impacts would be less than significant.
+Source(s): Riverside County General Plan Figure S-2 "Earthquake Fault Study Zones," and seismic hazards discussion, GIS database

 The project includes an amendment to an ordinance, and as such, does not directly authorize any physical construction.
 Any subsequent digital signage application would require adherence to the ordinance, review and approval from the County, and compliance with CEQA.
-The proposed ordinance amendment would not be subject to rupture due to seismic/earthquake
+The proposed ordinance amendment would not be subject to rupture due to seismic/earthquake events because no physical development would occur with the processing of an ordinance amendment.
+Impacts would be less than significant.